What is the best advice you have been given?

 Who do you most admire?

-Apart from the job, what three things are most important to you?
+Apart from the job, what are the important things in your life?

 What do you wish you'd known when you started teaching that you know now?